Trips

 Spring Chinook Fishing

-Loaded with enough nutrients for a thousand mile journey upriver, these fish can brighten a cloudy spring day or shimmer in the sun between April showers.
-While the cold spring runoff makes these fish difficult to target, the reward is some of the best eating fish on the planet.
+Loaded for a thousand mile journey upriver, these fish can brighten a cloudy spring day or shimmer in the sun between April showers.
+The cold water makes Springers one of our most challenging fisheries.
+The reward is some of the best eating fish on the planet.

-On a typical day, we will leave at first light and anchor up in a favorite spot on the outgoing tide and fish with plugs.
-Early in the season and on the slack and incoming tide we will troll with bait.
+On a typical day, we will leave at first light and anchor up in a favorite spot.
+Early in the season, and on the slack and incoming tide we will troll with bait.
 This opportunity usually lasts through May but can extend into June depending on how many fish come in.

 Summer Ocean Coho and Chinook